 COURSE DESCRIPTION: In this course, we consider the limitations of the Riemann integral, and show that it is necessary to develop a precise mathematical notion of 'length' and 'area' in order to overcome these deficiencies.
 In so doing, we create a precise concept of measure, and use it to construct the more powerful Lebesgue integral.
 Finally we look at applications of measure and Lebesgue integration in modern probability theory.
 Students will be expected to have a solid background in undergraduate calculus and real analysis.

-Coursew vork: 40%
+Coursework:

-• Coursework examinations (2): 30%
+Coursework examinations (2):

-• Assignments: 10%
+Assignments:

-Final wri tten exam (three-hour duration): 60%
+Final written exam (three-hour duration):

 MSc Occupational and Environmental Safety and Health (OESH)